Alabama Shakespeare Festival Fellowship Program

 We encourage you to select a focus when applying for a fellowship.
 If you have a secondary interest, please note that when you apply.

 Yes.
-All internships are full time.
-Having an internship and holding a second job is not a possibility.
+All fellowships are full time.
+Being a fellow and holding a second job is not a possibility.

 Should I apply if I am not available for the full period of time?